sibvisions/flutter_jvx.example/README.md

-# FlutterClient Example application
+# Example Flutter Client

-The example application demonstrates using the [FlutterClient](https://github.com/sibvisions/flutterclient) as external library.
+This example application demonstrates using the [FlutterClient](https://github.com/sibvisions/flutterclient) as external library.
 The app will add custom screens and will use other external libraties to demonstrate the full power.

 ## Getting Started